Mario Ledesma

-Mario Ledesma Arocena (born 17 May 1973 in Buenos Aires) is an Argentine rugby union coach and a former international rugby player.
-He played in Argentina's successful 2007 Rugby World Cup campaign and had a professional playing career in France spanning 10 years.
+Mario Ledesma Arocena (born 17 May 1973) is an Argentine rugby union coach and a former international rugby player.
+He played in Argentina's 2007 Rugby World Cup campaign, when they reached the semi-finals, and had a professional playing career in France spanning 10 years.
 Since retiring he has coached at the highest level in the Northern and Southern Hemispheres and was most recently the head coach of the Argentine national team.

 Family

 Ledesma comes from a sporting family.
 His younger brother Pedro Ledesma, also an international player, played at Stade Français between 2006 and 2011.

 Playing career

 Early days

 Ledesma started his senior career as a flanker playing for Curupaytí in Buenos Aires in 1990.
 It was there he converted to hooker where he gained many accolades and praised throughout his playing career.
 In 1992, he became an U19 Argentina international, and represented his Buenos Aires district in youth level before making the step up to senior level in 1994.
 He made his international debut against Uruguay in 1996 during the Pan American Championship.
 By 1997, he became a regular in the Pumas starting XV and even captained the side against Japan in September 1998.
 In 1999, he was selected for his first Rugby World Cup campaign, where he started in every game; including their 47–26 quarter-final defeat to France.